The History of the Partial Capo

 by Harvey Reid

 Little is known about partial capos prior to the appearance around 1976 of Lyle Shabram's "Chord-Forming Capo."
-There are rumors and stories going around about things people may have done with it in the 60's (a couple are posted at the bottom of this article) but so far I can find no evidence that anyone composed, published or recorded any partial capo guitar music before I started in 1980.
-I am now convinced that some different versions of the partial capo idea idea surfaced in Europe around 1800, and I have posted a long article about this elsewhere on this site.
+There are rumors and stories going around about things people may have done with it in the 60's (a couple are posted at the bottom of this article) but so far I can find no evidence that anyone composed, published or recorded any modern partial capo guitar music before I started in 1980.
+I am now convinced that some different versions of the partial capo idea idea existed in the 1600's and 1700's in Italy and Germany, and re-surfaced in London and Paris around 1800, and I have posted a long article about this elsewhere on this site.
 It is indeed a tantalizing musical mystery.

 What surprises me most about the partial capo is how such a simple idea, which becomes almost obvious after you get used to it, has remained hidden for so long.
 You would think it would have been around all along, or once it was propagated that it would spread like wildfire.
 The idea that a device that costs a few dollars can open up a lifetime of new musical opportunities to any player seems like it would have to "catch on," but it hasn't, and people have been and still are very slow to understand and accept it.